catherineluse/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/enable-provider/_index.md

 title: Enabling the vSphere Provider
 weight: 2
 ---
-You need to modify the cluster YAML file to enable the vSphere provider.
+Before provisioning vSphere clusters in Rancher, you need to modify the cluster YAML file to enable the vSphere provider.

-The vSphere provider is required when provisioning vSphere clusters in Rancher.
-The requirement applies to both pre-created [custom nodes]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) and for nodes created in Rancher using the vSphere node driver.
+This requirement applies to both pre-created [custom nodes]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) and for nodes created in Rancher using the vSphere node driver.

+To enable the vSphere provider for cluster, follow these steps:

 1. Log in to the Rancher UI as admin user.
 2. Navigate to **Clusters** in the **Global** view.